 Night Zaragoza.
 Ebro river and Pilar square

-Bridge Santiago (map), behind the line which starts from the historical area of Zaragoza, Cesaraugusta, on behalf of the Roman town.
-Very similar to the Arabic word "Zaragoza" has been derived from this name, changed their sound during the Muslim era.
+Then I went along the embankment towards the bridge of Santiago, behind the line which starts from the historical area of Zaragoza, Cesaraugusta, on behalf of the Roman town.
+Very similar to the Arabic word "Zaragoza" came from this name, which changed its sound in the Muslim era.

-Cathedral of the Savior of Zaragoza.
-That's such a wonderful city Zaragoza - even cathedrals in it two -the virgin of Pilar and Savior!
-To the right of the bell tower is a futuristic building, under which there are excavations of the Roman forum.
+From the bridge I went to La Seo square with the Cathedral of the Saviour of Zaragoza.
+This is a unique city, even two cathedrals in it-the virgin Pilar and the Savior!
+To the right of the bell tower is a futuristic building that houses the excavations of the Roman forum.

-the same HDR-style images can be viewed here: http://hdr.lpsphoto.us
+You can see the same images processed in HDR-style here: http://hdr.lpsphoto.us